Information on Seat Selection

 Discounts (other than the Schauspielcard)

-Please use the alternate sales channels for discounts, as they are not available or applicable for online sales.
+Please use the alternative sales channels for discounts, as they are not available or applicable for online sales.

-Gift certificates can be used as a form of payment for one or more performances at Staatstheater Stuttgart.
+Gift certificates can be used as a form of payment for one or more performances at the Statestheatres Stuttgart.
 You can even use them to pay for subscriptions and merchandising products.
 Gift vouchers can be transferred to third parties and can be redeemed without any time limit until cancelled.
-If the order total is greater than the value of the gift voucher,the difference can be paid out.
+If the order total is greater than the value of the gift voucher, the difference can be paid out.
 Remaining balances will be repaid in the form of a gift voucher.
-Redeeming gift vouchers is not currently possible for online sales.
-Please use our alternate sales channels for this purpose.
+Redeeming gift vouchers for online sales is currently not possible.
+Please use our alternative sales channels for this purpose.

 Delivery / Pick Up with Confirmation of Purchase